tracyroseguajardo/readme-generator/README.md

 ## Tests

-This application currently has no tests.
+This application currently utilizes no tests.

 ## Questions